-As a contested Child Custody case is always a battle, and often deals with “judging” which parent is the best parent to make the decisions for the child, choosing an attorney who is ready, willing and able to aggressively go after the evidence to prove their Client’s case, is often the difference between winning and losing.
-At the Law Office of Anthony W. Greco, L.P.A. we understand the difficult circumstances that parents, children and extended families often deal with when a child custody fight.
-That is why it is important to have an attorney who has extensive experience in aggressively representing Client’s in custody and visitation (parenting time) related matters.
+A contested child custody case is always a battle.
+It often deals with “judging” which parent is the best parent to make the decisions for the child.
+Choosing an attorney who is ready, willing and able to aggressively go after the evidence to prove their Client’s case, is the difference between winning and losing.
+At the Law Office of Anthony W. Greco, L.P.A. we understand the difficult circumstances that parents and children deal with during a child custody fight.
 It is critical for anyone who finds themselves in a contested child custody case to find an attorney who has the experience to advise and represent them in an understandable, practical and effective manner.

 Child Custody in Ohio

 Custody cases are either an “Allocation” or a “Reallocation” of parental rights and responsibilities.
 An “allocation” is an initial decision regarding custody.
 A “reallocation” is a change to an initial decision regarding custody.
 Child custody cases decide what is in the “best interest” of the child(ren).
 Custody cases often involve the use of psychological experts.
 These experts may examine one or both parents, the children, or any other significant figures in the case.
 Additionally, the court may order drug and/or alcohol testing of one or both parents in the appropriate circumstances.